 As an athlete, a serious sports-related injury can impact your ability to perform and limit your career choices in the future.
-Fortunately, Jeffrey McAlister, DPM, FACFAS, at Arcadia Orthopedics and Sports Medicine in Phoenix offers a wide range of options to treat your sports-related injury before it causes permanent damage.
+Fortunately, Jeffrey McAlister, DPM, FACFAS, at Phoenix Foot and Ankle Institute in Phoenix offers a wide range of options to treat your sports-related injury before it causes permanent damage.
 Call or book an appointment online today to learn more.

 If you or your child suffer an injury while playing a sport, such as cross country, soccer, baseball, basketball, or football, it’s best to seek out a doctor, like Dr. McAlister, who specializes in sports medicine or treats sports-related injuries.